What is the Eggshell Skull Rule in a Personal Injury Case?

 So, in a nutshell, the eggshell rule in personal injury cases protects those who have pre-existing conditions.

-Does the Eggshell Skull Injury Rule Apply to Emotional Injuries?
+Does the Eggshell Skull Injury Rule Apply to Emotional Injuries in Indiana?

 How Does the Eggshell Skull Rule Affect Personal Injury Claims?